joetanx/joetanx.github.io/prep.md

 - Over 20 repositories published on GitHub
 - APJ SME: winning cases in India, ANZ, Vietnam, Taiwan
   - IRAS, DSTA and JTC Conjur win, total up to 2 mil revenue
-- Internal regional SME quality survey correspondents reflected:
+- **Improved DevOps sector collaboration**: internal regional SME quality survey correspondents reflected:
   - 72-96 hours of presales effort save by having me as the Regional DevOps SME
   - 60% of requests reduced to global SME team
   - compared to average of 24-48 hours and 30% requests for other SME pillars (identity, access, endpoint)